marcywebdev/Guessing-Game/README.md

 # Guessing-Game
-A guessing game where you play against the computer and figure out the character you choose by describing them.
+A guessing game where you play against someone online via the desktop or phone.